-So how do we provide this support and advice to give them the confidence they need?
+How do we provide support and advice to give them the confidence they need?

 Initially, the best way to show support is purely by listening and being there for them.
 Actively listen to learn, and show humility and empathy to create an environment where they feel comfortable opening up to you.

 Once you have their trust, they will be far more compelled to take on board your advice.

 When delivering advice, there is a recipe to do so effectively and get the best response from the person you are mentoring.

 The best way to give advice is by sharing a scenario or an example where a similar situation was faced by yourself, through your own experience, or you’ve learned it from somebody else and their experience.

 When opening about this scenario, be sure to share what worked or didn’t work to give the mentee greater clarity or insight into a possible solution.

 To give this advice effectively, there are three golden rules:

 Rule 1: In describing the scenario or example, use language that is encouraging and offers a suggestion, but is not directive.
 Remember, you’re not there to solve the problem for them, but rather to offer direction and guidance on the best means possible to overcome a particular challenge.

 Rule 2: When choosing a scenario or example, ensure that it is contextual and something that your mentee will be able to relate to.
 If you are mentoring someone junior at work who has only been in the workforce for a couple of years, you would be better off sharing a story from when you started working, rather than a story about a challenge a CEO is facing.